timescale/docs/use-timescale/compression/compression-design.md

 |[12:00:01, 12:00:01, 12:00:02, 12:00:02, 12:00:03, 12:00:03]|[A, B, A, B, A, B]|[0, 0, 0, 0, 0, 4]|[70.11, 69.70, 70.12, 69.69, 70.14, 69.70]|

 Even before you compress any data, this format immediately saves storage by reducing the per-row overhead.
-PostgreSQL typically adds around 27 bytes of overhead per row.
-So even without any compression, if our schema above is say 32 bytes, then 1000 rows of data which previously took about 59 kilobytes (`1000 x (32 + 27) ~= 59 kilobytes`), now takes about 32 kilobytes (`1000 x 32 + 27 ~= 32 kilobytes`) in this format.
+PostgreSQL typically adds a small number of bytes of overhead per row.
+So even without any compression, the schema in this example is now smaller on disk than the previous format.

 This format arranges the data so that similar data, such as timestamps, device IDs, or temperature readings, is stored contiguously.
 This means that you can